 It also pairs nicely with other Tradlands pieces like the Nico Linen Dress, though I tend to wear them separately since I like wearing a slouchier style with pieces that have more shape to them.

 After 1.5 years, the sweater is still holding up really well.
 I’ve only needed to wash it twice, and each time, I washed it in the laundry machine and laid it flat on a drying rack.
 The shape is still great and the buttons are still sturdily attached (they do give you an extra one if you need it though).
 The only noticeable wear I see is in the lower sleeve area, where there’s more friction.

-I highly recommend the Shelter Cardigan and would consider investing in another color myself (currently eyeing the Birch, which is a cream color).
+I highly recommend the Shelter Cardigan and would consider investing in another color myself.
 At $204, the price is pretty steep, but Tradlands does sometimes have sales, and you can find the cardigan used for around $120.

 Tradlands Nico Linen Dress Review